 Being able to retire with an outlook of living a successful and stress free life afterwards is a feeling that every individual wishes to experience.
-With that being said, there aren’t too many individuals out there that have retired with enough savings to live a content life.
+With that being said, there aren’t too many individuals out there that have retired with enough savings to live a happy life.
 Let’s not forget to mention the fact that age is irrelevant to becoming financially independent.
 To help solve your problems, we’ve outlined a successful savings plan that will allow you to retire in the next 15 years.

 Come up with the ultimate post-retirement budget ahead of time